Hyundai Santa Fe: 2007

-Newly standard on the latest iteration of the Santa Fe are all the safety features the previous model lacked or charged as extra.
-Electronic Stability Control (ESC), side-curtain airbags for all seating rows, a tire pressure monitor, active front head restraints, and anti-lock brakes are all standard.
+Newly standard on the latest iteration of the Santa Fe are safety features the previous model lacked or charged as extra.
+Electronic stability control (ESC), side-curtain airbags for all seating rows, a tire pressure monitor, active front head restraints, and anti-lock brakes are all standard.
 A heated windshield wiper grid located in the front wipers' 'park' position helps to thaw ice buildup on the blades in colder climates.
 Some features like the tailgate flip glass and the lower body cladding were not integrated into the new model.

-The interior has been upgraded as well with blue-lit dashboard controls (unlike the green color used in other Hyundai models), a gated shifter pattern, illuminated cup holders, and higher quality leather on Limited models.
+The interior has been upgraded with blue-lit dashboard controls (unlike the green colour used in other Hyundai models), a gated shifter pattern, illuminated cup holders, and higher quality leather on Limited models.
 The rear seat head restraints caused visibility problems in the previous model due to their size.
 The new style features 'shingled' head rests that when lowered completely, sit flush with the top of the seat, helping to maximize rear visibility.
-The middle rear seating position now comes with its own head restraint and a three-point seat belt built in.
+The middle rear seating position comes with its own head restraint and a three-point seat belt built in.
 LATCH child seat anchors are also standard, and an optional 50/50 third row seat allows Santa Fe to seat seven passengers.

 Pricing remained competitive despite the upward move in size and feature content.

-In Malaysia, Hyundai Santa Fe is available as a Complete knock down model rebadged as Inokom Santa Fe.
-The Inokom Santa Fe is only available in CRDi 2.2-liter I4 Diesel and 2.7-liter V6.
+In Malaysia, Hyundai Santa Fe is available as a complete knock down model rebadged as Inokom Santa Fe.
+The Inokom Santa Fe is only available in CRDi 2.2-litre I4 Diesel and 2.7-litre V6.

 The second-generation Hyundai Santa Fe was awarded 2008 Consumer Reports "top pick" and was among the top 10 vehicles for 2008 unveiled in the magazine's issue.
 The magazine's annual ratings, based on road tests and predicted safety and reliability, are considered highly influential among consumers.

 2008

 For 2008, only minor changes were applied to the Santa Fe.
 A navigation system made by LG was offered and the Infinity sound system and the power glass sunroof were made standard on Limited models.
-The non-metallic white paint trim was dropped, leaving the pearl white as the only white color available on the Santa Fe.
+The non-metallic white paint trim was dropped, leaving the pearl white as the only white colour available on the Santa Fe.